-- Coupon Payment Regardless of the performance of the Underlyings, we will pay you a Coupon Payment on each monthly Coupon Payment - □ Issuer Callable Beginning in March 2025, on any Call Date, the issuer may, in its sole discretion, call the Notes in whole, but not in part, and - pay you the Stated Principal Amount plus the Coupon Payment otherwise due on such Call Date.
+Coupon Payment - Regardless of the performance of the Underlyings, we will pay you a Coupon Payment on each monthly Coupon Payment Date

+☐ Issuer Callable - Beginning in May 2025, on any Call Date, the issuer may, in its sole discretion, call the Notes in whole, but not in part, and pay you the Stated Principal Amount plus the Coupon Payment otherwise due on such Call Date.
 If the Notes are not called, investors may have full downside market exposure to the Least Performing Underlying at maturity.

-Downside Exposure with Contingent Repayment of Principal at Maturity If the Notes are not called prior to maturity and the Final Value of the Least Performing Underlying on the Final Observation Date is greater than or equal to its Downside Threshold, you will receive the Stated Principal Amount at maturity (plus the final Coupon Payment).
-However, if the Final Value of the Least Performing Underlying on the Final Observation Date is less than its Downside Threshold, although you will receive the final Coupon Payment, you will receive less than the Stated Principal Amount of your Notes at resturity resulting in a less that its propriates to the decline in the closing least of the Least Performing Principal Amount of your Notes at maturity, resulting in a loss that is proportionate to the decline in the closing level of the Least Performing Underlying from the Trade Date to the Final Observation Date, up to a 100% loss of your investment.
+Downside Exposure with Contingent Repayment of Principal at Maturity - If the Notes are not called prior to maturity and the Final Value of the Least Performing Underlying on the Final Observation Date is greater than or equal to its Downside Threshold, you will receive the Stated Principal Amount at maturity (plus the final Coupon Payment).
+However, if the Final Value of the Least Performing Underlying on the Final Observation Date is less than its Downside Threshold, although you will receive the final Coupon Payment, you will receive less than the Stated Principal Amount of your Notes at maturity, resulting in a loss that is proportionate to the decline in the closing level of the Least Performing Underlying from the Trade Date to the Final Observation Date, up to a 100% loss of your investment.